 In this article, we will explore how to give glory to God during Mass, delving into the Mass prayers that express this praise and offering advice on how to participate more fully in this act of worship.

-Keep reading to find tips on how to better benefit from the Holy Mass!
+Keep reading to find tips on benefiting from the Holy Mass and participating with an open heart!

 You can use the Catholic Mass Times app to find the nearest Catholic church with Mass, Confession, and Adoration schedules.
 It will surely help you!
 Download it now.